QuietMisdreavus/micro.quietmisdreavus.net/_posts/2022-12-24-running-mastodon-on-arch-linux.markdown

 ## to be continued?

 I may add more things here if i run into more weird edges in systems administration.

+## changelog

+Since i keep updating this post when i tweak my server, i'll try to keep a log of when/what i update
+here:

+- *2022-12-24*: Initial version.
+- *2023-07-01*: Added blurb about the cleanup job.
+- *2024-01-27*: Multiple updates:
+  - Updated Node.js package to reflect current requirements.
+  - Added blurb about corepack and Yarn.
+  - Added blurb about configuring iptables.
+  - Added section about configuring OpenSearch for full-text search.